 An aim of the restrictions on investment and borrowing powers for a UK UCITS scheme set out in the FCA Rules is to help to protect shareholders by laying down minimum requirements for the investments that may be held by the Scheme.
-There are requirements for the types of investments which may be held by the Scheme.
 There are also a number of investment rules requiring diversification of investment of the Scheme, and so providing a prudent spread of risk.
 The ACD will, on a shareholder's request, provide supplementary information to that set out in this Prospectus relating to the quantitative limits applying in the risk management of the Scheme, the methods used in this connection and any recent development of the risk and yields of the main categories of investment of the Scheme.